A news story from Columbus, Ohio in 1920:

 The last record I find of my 2d Great-Grandmother is January 28, 1893.
 "Mrs. Hannah Leeper" sold 126+ acres of land to "D. P. Cowsert" in Kimble County, Texas.

+To my knowledge, no one alive today knows when my immigrant ancestor died or where she is buried.
 Until a later source is found, I can only point to early 1893 as Hannah's "last known alive" date.

 Her name pops up in papers all over Texas because of bounty land left to her when widowed in 1855.
 Land that Texas had awarded her husband Sam Leeper for having fought at San Jacinto and Bexar during the Texas Revolution.
 (Yay, Sam!).